hypertactics/bash-metatool/README.md

 What is it for
 ----
-It is intended to be a client workflow wrapper and toolbox
+It is intended to be a client workflow wrapper and toolbox (but at the end of the day it's really just a command builder)
 - helping to maintain good profile standards via chef-solo
 - it's not trying to reivent the wheel but facilitate many good wheels while adding the ability to maintain local workflows which can in turn trigger remote workflows.
-- mini framework event to help simplify bash scripting with yaml/json configs. (in the end it's really just a command builder/wrapper)

 Caveats
 ----
 - Please not this is in it's early stages and started as many ideas do to a set of problems I observe in my workplace or at home.
 There are probably better solutions out there but creating somethings keeps me from going insanely mad.
 I only hope it helps.
-- - personally I found it an interesting challenge to try and make a framework(ishy) for bash
+- personally I found it an interesting challenge to try and make a framework(ishy) for bash

 File Structure
 ---